tarioch/beancounttools/docs/importers.rst

 To obtain an API key you must create an app in the `Account Settings | 3rd Party Integration | API` section of your account dashboard.

+The only permissions it needs to have is "Invoices.Bank_Search"

+your api_key is for your account, you can find it on "Settings - My Apps" or in the quickfile sandbox

 Accounts are indexed in the config by their ``nominal code`` (typically: ~1200) visible in each account's settings.
 Only accounts listed in the config will be queried.